The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

 - Canadian Association for Spiritual Care

-DPS volunteers are managed by the provincial lead, DPS Program and the DPS Council of Provincial Health Services Authority (PHSA).
+DPS volunteers are managed by the Provincial DPS Team, under Health Emergency Management BC (HEMBC), a program of the Provincial Health Services Authority (PHSA).
 The DPS Council has representatives from each of the above professional groups, as well as the Canadian Red Cross, The Salvation Army, and Emergency Social Services.